playfulprogramming/playfulprogramming/content/blog/introduction-to-typescript/index.md

 }
 ---

 TypeScript's popularity cannot be understated.
 Either you likely know someone who works with it, you've heard of it, or possible you've been using it.
-As the language continues to grow and evolve, it can be helpful to jump into the langauge and play with it.
-Othertimes, however, having a reference for what the language is, what the language is not, and how it can be helpful can be of great resource.
+As the language continues to grow and evolve, it can be helpful to jump into the language and play with it.
+Other times, however, having a reference for what the language is, what the language is not, and how it can be helpful can be of great resource.
 We're hoping that this page can be a good starting point for that resource.

 # What is TypeScript? {#what}